AdobeDocs/pass.en/help/authentication/js-preauthorize.md

 The Preauthorize API method is to be used by applications to obtain preauthorization decisions for one or more resources.
 The Preauthorize API request should be used for UI hints and/or content filtering.
 An actual Authorization API request must be made before allowing user access to the specified resources.

-In case an unexpected error (for example, network issue, and MVPD authorization endpoint unavailable) takes place when a Preauthorize API request is processed by the Adobe Primetime Authentication services, then one or multiple separate error information will be included for the affected resources as part of the Preauthorize API response result.
+In case an unexpected error (for example, network issue, and MVPD authorization endpoint unavailable) takes place when a Preauthorize API request is processed by the Adobe Pass Authentication services, then one or multiple separate error information will be included for the affected resources as part of the Preauthorize API response result.

 ### public preauthorize(request: PreauthorizeRequest, callback: AccessEnablerCallback&lt;any&gt;): void {#preauth-method}

-**Description:** This method is to be used by applications to obtain authenticated user's preauthorization (informative) decisions from Adobe Primetime Authentication service to view specific protected resources, for the primary purpose of decorating the application's UI (e.g. indicating access status with lock and unlock icons).
+**Description:** This method is to be used by applications to obtain authenticated user's preauthorization (informative) decisions from Adobe Pass Authentication service to view specific protected resources, for the primary purpose of decorating the application's UI (e.g. indicating access status with lock and unlock icons).

 **Availability:** v4.4.0+